 - physical exams for siblings of enrolled students

-Staff at the LTL School-Based Health Centers include a site coordinator/case manager, mental health therapist, school nurse, nurse practitioner and consulting physician.
+Staff at the School-Based Health Center include a site coordinator/case manager, mental health therapist, school nurse, nurse practitioner and consulting physician.
 There may also be a community service aide, health room technician, and/or graduate school interns as part of the core site staff.

-In September 1997, the first Linkages school-based program in a middle school was established at Gaithersburg Middle School, and a program at Greencastle Elementary School was opened in early 1998.
+In September 1997, the first Linkages to Learning school-based program in a middle school was established at Gaithersburg Middle School, and a program at Greencastle Elementary School was opened in early 1998.
 Again, a unique combination of services was developed for each of these sites based on community needs and available resources.
-Also in 1998, a different LTL service model was piloted: the cluster-based team.
-Unlike the original school-based LTL programs, the Cluster-Based Teams were designed to serve students at several schools (within a cluster), ranging from elementary up through the middle school level.
+Also in 1998, a different Linkages to Learning service model was piloted: the cluster-based team.
+Unlike the original school-based Linkages to Learning programs, the Cluster-Based Teams were designed to serve students at several schools (within a cluster), ranging from elementary up through the middle school level.
 This model aims to provide greater consistency and continuity of care throughout the student’s school years.
 In addition, the Cluster-Based Teams focus primarily on prevention and early intervention.
 Services offered are short-term, with efforts to link students and families with existing programs offering ongoing care.
 Services provided through the Cluster-Based Teams include:

 - short-term counseling